-The Hub 2.0 DNS feature makes it easy to manage DNS records right from the Hub control panel.
+The Hub 2.0 DNS Manager makes it easy to manage DNS records right from the Hub control panel.

-This document will provide an overview of features available in the DNS tab along with a detailed guide of configuration options for connecting and managing your DNS records to the Hub.
+This document provides an overview of features available in the DNS Manager along with a detailed guide of configuration options for connecting and managing your DNS records to the Hub.

 If you haven’t set up your WPMU DEV account yet, visit the Hub, where you can explore the features, see pricing packages, and start a free trial.

 Already a member?
 Visit your Hub DNS dashboard to get started.